 What’s Caused the Rise In Home Prices?

-The median sales price for an existing home in April was $391,200 in April, up 14.8% from a year earlier, according to data from the National Association of Realtors (NAR).
+The median sales price for an existing home in May was $407,600, up 14.8% from a year earlier, according to data from the National Association of Realtors (NAR).
 Home prices are rising dramatically, but the pace has slowed a little bit in recent months.
 Sales prices were around 20% higher year-over-year earlier in the year.

 Behind that rise are two concurrent trends, each playing on a different side of the formula behind prices.
 The supply of available homes is down, due to fewer people choosing to move out of existing homes and the underbuilding of new houses in the past decade.
 “We have not been keeping pace with the demand for homeownership for a decade now,” says Clare Losey, assistant research economist with the Texas Real Estate Research Center at Texas A&M University.